 The Personal Financial Planner’s Manual™

 will guide you through current and up-to-date concepts, definitions and strategies required to address client’s needs with examples as to how they apply to client situations that you would find on the CFP® Examinations.
-The Manual is available in printed form or as Software that will run on a PC with Windows XP, Vista, 7, 8 or 10.
+The Manual is available in printed form or as Software that will run on a Windows PC or on an Apple MAC.

 TABLE OF CONTENTS

 2 Money Management

 5 Planning for the Disabled

 1 The Personal Income Tax Return

 3 Taxation of Employees